Hi! Since September 2021, I am Assistant Professor at ISTA.

 Entangled states are typically incomparable (with Vishesh Jain and Marcus Michelen).
 Submitted.

 Smoothed analysis for graph isomorphism (with Michael Anastos and Benjamin Moore).
-To be submitted.
+Submitted.

 These are some of my most successful “interdisciplinary” works (concerning questions of interest outside the mathematics community).